March Madness Team Selection Process

 How are the 36 at-large teams selected?

-In order to pick the most deserving and qualified teams for the 36 at-large bids, each of the 10 committee members first objectively reviews and evaluates an extensive amount of consultation, observation and data resources that have been amassed throughout the regular season, such as computer metrics, NABC regional advisory rankings, and the qualities of wins and losses.
-This ensures that the judgements of the committee members are as fair, educated and thought-out as possible.
+In order to pick the most deserving and qualified teams for the 36 at-large bids, each of the 10 committee members first objectively reviews and evaluates an extensive amount of consultation, observation and data resources that have been amassed throughout the regular season.
+This often includes computer metrics, NABC regional advisory rankings, and the qualities of wins and losses.
+The utilization of these resources ensures that the judgements of the committee members are as fair, educated and thought-out as possible.

 What is seeding the field?